-What is Cat Diarrhea?
+What is Cat Diarrhoea?

 Persian cat standing in white litter tray on tile floor.

-Symptoms of Diarrhea in Cats
+Symptoms of Diarrhoea in Cats

 Along with having unhealthy-looking stools (usually loose or watery in appearance), cats with diarrhoea may have the following symptoms: